digidub/shopping-cart2/README.md

   - I built several utility functions that were employed by my useReducer Hook in order to shallow-copy state and ensure it was not mutated
 - Styled components
   - The styled components library was used to couple component logic and styling together for ease of editing
+- CSS Grid, FlexBox and Media queries
+  - I employed these CSS features to build a responsive website that views well on all screen sizes